March 5, 2026

 Main Benefits:

-The La Sportiva Nucleo High II GTX has the highest cut of any lightweight hiking boot, making it a great pick for hikers who want a lighter boot without losing the ankle support of a mid-duty hiking boot.
-The nubuck uppers wrap hikers' feet in soft and protective leather, and the Nucleo features premium GORE-TEX Surround (Gore's most breathable waterproofing) and Vibram Megagrip outsoles (known for its industry-leading traction on dry and wet surfaces).
-I've personally done plenty of day hiking and backpacking in the Nucleo—a good-looking leather hiking boot.
-Fitting tip: Sportivas run small and narrow, so size up.
-Wide sizes accommodate wide feet or hikers with standard feet who want a roomier fit.
+I've personally hiked about 500 miles in the La Sportiva Nucleo II—a good-looking leather hiking boot that straddles the border between a dayhiking and backpacking boot.
+The Nucleo has the highest ankle collars of any lightweight hiking boot I've tested and reviewed, making it a great pick for hikers who want a lighter boot without losing the ankle support of a mid-duty hiking boot.
+Plus, the Nucleo has two premium features: (1) GORE-TEX Surround (Gore's most breathable waterproofing) and (2) Vibram Megagrip outsoles (known for its industry-leading traction on dry and wet surfaces).

 Best Match